Is There Anybody Out There?: Music

 The first half of the piece has the same concept of "Hey You", being a distress call from Pink.
 Musically, it's a droning bass synthesizer with various sound effects layered on top, and a repeating chorus of "Is there anybody out there?".
 The shrill siren-like sound effect used during this song is also used in an earlier Pink Floyd work, "Echoes".
 The noise is mimicking a seagull cry.
 The seagull noise was created by David Gilmour using a wah-wah pedal with the guitar and output leads plugged in the wrong way round.

-The second half of the song is an instrumental classical guitar solo.
+The second half of the song is a classical guitar solo.
 In interviews, David Gilmour has said that he tried to perform it, and was not satisfied with the final result ("I could play it with a leather pick but couldn't play it properly fingerstyle").
 Accordingly, session musician Joe DiBlasi was brought in.
 He is wrongly credited as "Ron DiBlasi" on the Pink Floyd website.

-Plot
+Premise

 The Wall tells the story of Pink, an alienated young rock star who is retreating from society and isolating himself.
-At this point in the plot, the bitter and alienated Pink is attempting to reach anybody outside of his self-built wall.
+At this point, a bitter and alienated Pink is attempting to reach anybody outside of his self-built wall.
 The repeated question "Is there anybody out there?" suggests that no response is heard.

 On the other hand, "Comfortably Numb" starts with the sentence "Hello, Is there anybody in there?", addressed to Pink.

 Film version

 In the film Pink Floyd – The Wall, during the ominous opening to the song, Pink is standing in front of the completed wall, and throws himself against it several times as if trying to escape.
 Then, during the acoustic guitar section, it cuts to Pink laying out all his possessions on the floor of the hotel room in neat piles.
-At the end of the song, it cuts to the bathroom where Pink shaves off his eyebrows and body hair, and tries to cut off his nipples with the razor, severing them.
+At the end of the song, it cuts to the bathroom where Pink shaves off his eyebrows and body hair, unintentionally cutting himself as he shaves off his body hair (including around his nipples), then later cutting himself almost deliberately as he shaves off his eyebrows.